TokenEx & Truvantis: A Combined Solution for Uncompromising Security

 Data-Centric Security with TokenEx and Truvantis

 TokenEx and Truvantis partnered to provide organizations with an uncompromising security solution.
 By working with Truvantis, organizations can evaluate risks, assess compliance, propose and deploy solutions, and manage day-to-day security and privacy operations.
-Once your organization has a developed strategy to intelligently manage cybersecurity and privacy risk, you are ready to deploy TokenEx’s Data Protection Platform to remove that data from your environment, replacing it with non-sensitive multi-use tokens that can be safely stored for business use.
+Once your organization has a developed strategy to manage cybersecurity and privacy risk intelligently, you are ready to deploy TokenEx’s Data Protection Platform to remove that data from your environment, replacing it with non-sensitive multi-use tokens that can be safely stored for business use.

 This enables your organization to continue using the sensitive data you have classified and tokenized without introducing risk or bringing the data into the scope of regulatory compliance.
 This combination of services helps to streamline your business operations, to enhance your security posture, and to facilitate flexible third-party integrations.